latture/threed-beam-fea/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 where each entry is a double and each line has 7 entries.
-The "bcs" and "forces" CSV files have the same format.
+The "bcs" and "forces" CSV files have the same format as each other.
 Each line specifies the node number, degree of freedom, and value:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.txt}